mdhiggins/sickbeard_mp4_automator/README.md

     - `convert-mp4` = forces the script to reprocess and convert mp4 files as though they were mkvs.
 Good if you have old mp4's that you want to match your current codec configuration.
     - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
 (Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)
     - `tagfile` = True/False - Enable or disable tagging file with appropriate metadata after encoding.
+    - `download-artwork` = True/False - Enabled downloading and embeddeding of Season or Movie posters and embeddeding of that image into the mp4 as the cover image.
     - `download-subs` = True/False - When enabled the script will attempt to download subtitles of your specified languages automatically using subliminal and merge them into the final mp4 file.
     **YOU MUST INSTALL SUBLIMINAL AND ITS DEPENDENCIES FOR THIS TO WORK.** You must go into the `setup\subliminal` directory included in this script and run `setup.py install` to add support for fetching of subtitles.
 The version included with this script is modified from the stock version of subliminal, so you must install the included version.
     - `sub-providers` = Comma separated values for potential subtitle providers.
 Must specify at least 1 provider to enable `download-subs`.
 Providers include `podnapisi` `thesubdb` `opensubtitles` `tvsubtitles` `addic7ed`